rustfoundation/foundation.rust-lang.org/news/rust-foundation-member-announcement-codeday-opensource-science-os-sci-promotic.md

 ### **[PROMOTIC](https://promotic-edu.org/en/)**

 “Joining the Rust Foundation is a significant step for PROMOTIC as we believe in the transformative potential of Rust to empower developers and industries across Africa.
-Our mission aligns with Rust’s principles of safety, performance, and concurrency, and we are excited to contribute to its growth in our region." - Evans Malick YEMEY, President, PROMOTIC
+Our mission aligns with Rust’s principles of safety, performance, and concurrency, and we are excited to contribute to its growth in our region." - Yves Komlan YEME-KPONSOU _(Alias Malick Evans YEMEY)_, President, PROMOTIC

 The Rust Foundation thanks CodeDay, OS-Sci, and PROMOTIC for their membership, which will contribute to our continued stewardship of the Rust programming language ecosystem.